vesor/camera_gmsl_raw_node/README.md

 rosrun camera_node camera_node

+Then you can use rosrun image_view image_view image:=/camera/image to view the rostopic

 # lib_camera_gmsl_raw

 Provide API to read camera data on Drive PX2.
 Code is based on driveworks sample sample_camera_gmsl_raw, with just few lines of change.